Sans-coding-the-skeleton/Person_Tracking_Camera_with_servo/README.md

-# People Tracking Camera with Servo
+# Person Tracking Camera with Servo

-Welcome to the **People Tracking Camera with Servo** project! 🎥🤖 This project utilizes a camera and servo motor to track moving objects in a predefined field.
+Welcome to the **Person Tracking Camera with Servo** project! 🎥🤖 This project utilizes a camera and servo motor to track moving objects in a predefined field.

 ## Table of Contents
 - [Introduction](#introduction)